XavierSpycy/tabtransformers/README.md

 - [License](#license)
 - [Contribution](#contribution)
 - [Reference](#reference)

+## Latest Upgrade
+In our latest update, we've implemented a unified training process that supports both regression and classification tasks within the same Python script.

+For any specific dataset, **all you need** to do is adjust the configuration file, and you can effortlessly apply the models in this repository to your own task.

 ## Motivation
 Tabular data plays a pivotal role in many Kaggle competitions, highlighting the need for a versatile framework that integrates various architectures tailored for such datasets.